Miracle on Ice: After the 1980 Winter Olympics

 Despite the loss, the USSR remained the pre-eminent power in Olympic hockey until its dissolution in 1991.
 The Soviet team did not lose a World Championship game until 1985 and did not lose to the United States again until 1991.
 Throughout the 1980s, NHL teams continued to draft Soviet players in hopes of enticing them to eventually play in North America.
-Soviet emigrant Victor Nechayev made a brief appearance with the Los Angeles Kings in the 1982–83 season and, during the 1988–89 season, the Soviet Ice Hockey Federation agreed to let veteran Sergei Pryakhin join the Calgary Flames.
+Soviet emigrant Victor Nechayev made a brief appearance with the Los Angeles Kings in the 1982–83 season, and during the 1988–89 season the Soviet Ice Hockey Federation agreed to let veteran Sergei Pryakhin join the Calgary Flames.

 NHL careers

-In the 1989-90 season, Soviet authorities permitted six more 1980 Olympians – Helmuts Balderis, Viacheslav Fetisov, Alexei Kasatonov, Vladimir Krutov, Sergei Makarov, and Sergei Starikov – to join NHL clubs, but only after they agreed to play in their final World Championship (where they won gold).
+In the 1989-90 season, Soviet authorities permitted six more 1980 Olympians – Helmuts Balderis, Slava Fetisov, Alexei Kasatonov, Vladimir Krutov, Sergei Makarov, and Sergei Starikov – to join NHL clubs, but only after they agreed to play in their final World Championship (where they won gold).
 Makarov won the Calder Memorial Trophy as NHL Rookie of the Year in 1989–90, becoming the oldest player to win that award.
 Fetisov was a teammate of Mike Ramsey on the 1995 Detroit Red Wings team that lost the Stanley Cup Finals to Neal Broten and the New Jersey Devils.
 Fetisov completed his career by winning Cups with the Red Wings in 1997 and 1998; the first Cup win also made Fetisov a member of the Triple Gold Club, consisting of individuals who have won a Stanley Cup plus gold medals at the Olympics and World Championships.